thejamesgore/ga-projects/GA-Project-2/README.md

 }, [window.location.href])
 ```

-Next we use axios to call the Spotify search endpoint with our string variable passing in the access token stored in local storage during login via the `token` variable in the header.
+Next we use Axios to call the Spotify search endpoint with our string variable passing in the access token stored in local storage during login via the `token` variable in the header.

 ```javascript
 const token = localStorage.getItem('accessToken')